Graduate Assistantship Appointment Details

 How to Request to Appoint a Graduate Assistant Over .50 FTE

-- Complete out the Request to Appoint a Graduate Assistant over .50 FTE (pdf) form with the signature of the advisor, graduate liaison, or chair of the student's academic department
+- Complete out the electronic Request to Appoint a Graduate Assistant over .50 FTE form with the signature of the advisor, graduate liaison, or chair of the student's academic unit

 - Students and departments will be notified of the determination by the Graduate College via email.